Yes, tiny homes are permitted in Placer County.

 Yes, in all cases a building permit is required.
 Property owners interested in constructing an Accessory Home on their property are encouraged to speak with our Accessory Home team prior to preparing construction documents, to discuss your concept and verify what permits will be needed.
-Please call (530) 745-3075 or e-mail at [email protected].
+Please e-mail [email protected].

 No, accessory homes cannot be sold separately from the primary dwelling unit.

 Yes, however, rental of the Accessory Home for thirty (30) days or less is prohibited.

 An attached Accessory Home may be up to fifty percent of the existing living area of the primary residence.
 A detached Accessory Home is limited to a maximum total floor area of 1,200 square feet.

 At this point in time every parcel zoned residential in Placer County is allowed to have up to three dwellings.
 One primary dwelling, one accessory home (ADU) and one Junior ADU (JADU).